vk-cs/docs-public/docs/en/main/additionals/special/1cgrm/1cgrm-start/1cgrm-start.md

 To activate the 1C: GRM service, you must have a registered account and an active project.
-If necessary, you should confirm the account and activate the phone number, after which the VK CS panel will inform you about the availability of creating an application:
+If necessary, you should confirm the account and activate the phone number, after which the VK Cloud panel will inform you about the availability of creating an application:

 ![](./assets/1598868682430-1598868682429.png)